Luexks/reassembly_modding_by_example/src/fragments.md

   Your browser does not support the video tag.
 </video>

+### Absolute
- - `ABSOLUTE`: bullets do not inherit velocity of ship or previous bullets.
+`pattern=ABSOLUTE`: bullets do not inherit velocity of ship or previous bullets.
 It can be mixed with any of the other pattern flags.

  This is without `ABSOLUTE`:
  ```lua